The beamed stone living room of a restored Tuscan farmhouse with a fireplace

 Under the Tuscan Sun: The Real Cortona

-The book (1996) is Frances Mayes’s reflective memoir — Under the Tuscan Sun: At Home in Italy — about buying a neglected villa outside Cortona and slowly restoring it and her life around it.
+The book (1996) is Frances Mayes’s memoir about buying a villa that had stood empty for thirty years and slowly bringing it back.
 It’s about plaster and olive trees and markets and meals, not plot.
-She followed it with Bella Tuscany and Every Day in Tuscany, deepening the same world.
+She followed it with Bella Tuscany and Every Day in Tuscany.

-How to experience the real Under the Tuscan Sun
+How to experience the real thing

 Stay where the story is set